About the PTSD-Repository

 Why Is It Needed?

-We created the PTSD-Repository to help people understand what is known about PTSD treatment.
+The National Center for PTSD created the PTSD-Repository to help people understand what is known about PTSD treatment.
 Researchers and clinicians have long relied on published meta-analyses and literature reviews to get an understanding of effective treatments.
-These sources are useful, but they can quickly become outdated and none include all randomized controlled trials (RCTs) on PTSD.
-There hasn’t been a single, comprehensive source of information that can answer questions about all types of interventions or other study details that might matter to researchers or clinicians.
+These sources are useful, but they can quickly become outdated and none include all randomized controlled trials (RCTs) on PTSD treatments.
+There hasn’t been a single, comprehensive source of information that can answer questions about all types of interventions or other study details that might matter to researchers, clinicians, patients and their families.

 The PTSD-Repository was designed to address these drawbacks.
-It brings together data from more than 300 published studies on a wide range of treatments and will be updated annually to capture new research.
-The PTSD-Repository includes hundreds of variables.
-The information in it is wide in scope and rich in detail.
+It brings together data from 389 published studies on a wide range of treatments and is updated annually to capture new studies.
+The information in it is wide in scope and rich in detail, including over 300 variables.
 The audience is also broad: anyone with an interest in PTSD treatment, including Veterans, the general public, clinicians, researchers, educators, policymakers and the media.

 The PTSD-Repository allows users to access information in a variety of ways.
-At the most basic level users can read data stories we’ve created on important topics.
-Users can also create custom visualizations such as charts, graphs, and other ways to “see” data.
+At the most basic level users can read our data stories on important topics.
+Users can also interact with our visualizations or create their own charts, graphs, maps and other ways to “see” data.
 These visualizations can be saved and shared with others.
 Finally, users can download the data for exploration and data analysis.

 What Is In It?

-Currently, the PTSD-Repository contains data from RCTs of the treatment of PTSD.
-RCTs are studies that assign the participants in the study randomly -- by chance -- to the treatments being examined.
+The PTSD-Repository contains data from RCTs conducted in adults with PTSD.
+RCTs are studies that assign the participants in the study randomly--by chance--to the treatments being examined.

-Only English language studies published from 1988 to 2018 are currently included and the studies could have been conducted in any country.
-Studies included in the PTSD-Repository all focus on adults with PTSD.
+Only English language studies published from January 1988 through May 2020 are currently included.
+The studies could have been conducted in any country.

 Studies by year